HCI installation considerations

 Configuration considerations

-In order to facilitate communication with a z/OS LPAR, the communications software Host Communications Interface (HCI), must be installed and configured on that LPAR.
-Depending on the BMC mainframe applications and functionality you plan to use, additional CSS TP parameters may need to be specified.
-Detailed explanations of each CSS TP configuration parameters are provided in the installation guides of the BMC AMI products requiring them.
+In order to facilitate communication with a z/OS LPAR, you must install and configure the Host Communications Interface (HCI) on that LPAR.
+Depending on the BMC mainframe applications and the functionality that you plan to use, you might need to specify additional CSS TP parameters.
+For detailed explanations of CSS TP configuration parameters, see the installation guides of the BMC AMI products that require them.

-The ECC media provides an automated mainframe upload and SMP/E installation facility contained within the media browser.
-The automated installation facility for ECC, uploads, restores, and performs an SMP/E installation of the ECC software.
-During the automated installation process, a data set, hlq.CYnnnnnn.SMPE.DATA is created containing the data set names and other variables related to your installed ECC software.
+The ECC media provides an automated mainframe upload and SMP/E installation facility within the media browser.
+The automated installation facility uploads, restores, and performs an SMP/E installation of the ECC software.
+During the automated installation process, the data set hlq.CYnnnnnn.SMPE.DATA is created.
+This data set contains the data set names and other variables related to your installed ECC software.

-The BMC AMI Common Shared Services mainframe Transaction Program (CSS TP) serves as the primary contact point between the mainframe and certain BMC AMI products, including the BMC AMI DevX Workbench for Eclipse.
-The services provided include job submission, output viewing, data set retrieval and update, launching of Code Debug-based debugging sessions, initiating sub-tasks to support File-AID/Eclipse or BMC AMI DevX Data Studio's Data Privacy sessions, and many other services.
+The BMC AMI Common Shared Services mainframe Transaction Program (CSS TP) serves as the primary contact point between the mainframe and certain BMC AMI products, including BMC AMI DevX Workbench for Eclipse.
+CSS TP services include job submission, output viewing, data set retrieval and updates, Code Debug session launch, and starting sub-tasks that support File-AID/Eclipse and BMC AMI DevX Data Studio Data Privacy sessions.

-For Strobesites that use HCI, use the same port number to configure HCI for the BMC AMI DevX Workbench for Eclipse.
-The HCI you configure for BMC AMI DevX Workbench for Eclipse will then run instead of the HCI you have set up for Strobeand it will be transparent to Strobe users.
+For Strobe sites that use HCI, use the same port number to configure HCI for BMC AMI DevX Workbench for Eclipse.
+The HCI that you configure for BMC AMI DevX Workbench for Eclipse runs instead of the HCI that you have set up for Strobe, and this change is transparent to Strobe users.

-For BMC AMI DevX DevEnterprise sites that use HCI, you may optionally merge the HCI you configure for BMC AMI DevX Workbench for Eclipse with the HCI you have configured for BMC AMI DevX DevEnterprise.
+For BMC AMI DevX DevEnterprise sites that use HCI, you may choose to merge the HCI you configure for BMC AMI DevX Workbench for Eclipse with the HCI that you have configured for BMC AMI DevX DevEnterprise.